Skip to content

 ASR_BASE_URL=http://whisper-asr:9000

-When using an ASR endpoint, speaker diarization is automatically enabled, allowing Speakr to identify different speakers in your recordings.
+When using ASR or OpenAI diarization models, speaker diarization is automatically enabled, allowing Speakr to identify different speakers in your recordings.
 After transcription, you'll need to identify speakers to build your speaker library.
-The ASR_BASE_URL should point to your ASR service.
-If you're running the ASR service in the same Docker Compose stack, use the container name and internal port (like http://whisper-asr:9000).
-For external services, use the full URL with the appropriate IP address or domain name.

 Step 4: Configure Admin Account